 Everybody talks about the importance of a morning routine.
 You can find tons of posts online about successful people’s morning rituals and how you should start your day to exploit all the opportunities of a single day.
 Morning rituals’ purpose is to make your day as successful as productive as possible and supporting you to stay focused and calm.
-But a successful and productive day begins not when you open your eyes in the morning but the evening before.
+But a successful and effective day begins not when you open your eyes in the morning but the evening before.
 Evenings are not just about traveling home, browsing some movie stream while eating your dinner, then heading to bed.
 A perfectly choreographed evening can increase the chance to have a perfect day tomorrow.
-What steps can support your coming day, and which ones you can accomplish already in the evening?
+What steps can support your coming day, and which ones can you accomplish already in the evening?
 Let’s have a look at them!

 Everyone who is working should know when and how to finish it, and if you are not a son of fortune or a millionaire’s daughter, you most likely work every day of the week.
 This point is a bit a sort of thyme egg, among the other points.
 Indeed, you will stop working sometime in the evening before you go to sleep, so it is something you have to do in the evening instead of the morning.
 But it is essential to understand the difference between stopping working or finishing it.